 First generation of SCADA (monolithic systems)

-First SCADA solutions were based on monolithic mainframe systems with very limited networking capabilities.
+First SCADA solutions provided by industrial automation suppliers were based on monolithic mainframe systems with very limited networking capabilities.
 Unable to communicate with each other, they were used as physically isolated standalone systems.

 Second generation of SCADA (distributed systems)